St Andrew's Church

 Rev. Humphrey’s sermon galvanised

-the congregation of St. Andrew’s Church to launch its own mission
+the congregation of St. Andrew’s Church to launch its own Msion

-to Asians and on 25th June 1856, the St. Andrew’s Church Mission
+to Asians and on 25th June 1856, the St. Andrew’s Church Msion

 was born.
 Subscriptions and donations were collected and